mjeanroy/springmvc-mustache/README.md

 Simple library that will allow you to use a mustache templates with your SpringMVC application.

-Note: this library use jmustache or handlebars under the hood, mustache.java will be supported soon.
+Note: this library use jmustache, handlebars or mustache.java under the hood.

 ## Installation